na-vural/yPrime/README.md

 # yPrime

-Yet another prime calculator.
+Yet another prime checker.
 Of course the name is a result of an inspiration coming from the name of [yay](https://github.com/Jguer/yay).

 ## Purpose